coenm/RepoM/docs/ActionList.md

 ## ignore-repository@1

 Action to ignore the current repository.
-This repository will be added to the list of ignored repositories and will never show in RepoM.
+This repository will be added to the list of ignored repositories and will never show in RepoM. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionIgnoreRepositoriesV1.verified.md -->
 To undo this action, clear all ignored repositories or manually edit the ignored repositories file (when RepoM is not running).

-No additional properties and assigning variables has no effect.
+This action does not have any specific properties. <!-- endInclude -->

 Example: